Balwyn North

 Table Chart PROFILE FAQ

-Balwyn North features high concentrations of family households, with a median household size of 2.9 people
+Balwyn North features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 81.3% of all households, including 47.6% couples with children, 21.2% couples without children, and 11.6% single parent families.
-Non-family households account for the remaining 18.7%, with lone person households at 16.9% and group households making up 1.8% of the total.
-The median household size is 2.9 people.
+Family households account for 81.3% of all households, consisting of 47.6% couples with children, 21.2% couples without children, and 11.6% single parent families.
+Non-family households make up the remaining 18.7%, with lone person households at 16.9% and group households comprising 1.8% of the total.
+The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6 people.

 Frequently Asked Questions - Households